 Estimating current state

-After identifying pages requiring on-page SEO optimization, you can estimate their state with the help of our On-Page SEO Checker.
+After identifying pages requiring on-page SEO optimization, you can estimate their state with the help of our On-Page SEO Analysis Tool.
 Not only does it measure every webpage against over 90 parameters that impact search rankings but also provides suggestions based on competitor performance in your niche.
 You can make a great to-do list with these insights.

 To start the on-page SEO audit, fill out all the fields with relevant information.

 FYI, we will provide more information about keywords needed for this audit later in this article.